zpark/eliza/packages/plugin-tee-log/README.md

 - using Intel SGX (Gramine), you need to enable the plugin-sgx in the Eliza runtime, which is enabled in SGX env automatically.
 - using Intel TDX (dstack), you need to enable the plugin-tee in the Eliza runtime.

+## TEE Logging Mechanism

+## TEE Logging Mechanism

+1. **Key Pair Generation and Attestation**:
+   - During startup, each agent generates a key pair and creates a remote attestation for the public key.
+The private key is securely stored in the TEE's encrypted memory.
+The agent's relevant information, along with the public key and attestation, is recorded in a local database.
+A new key pair is generated each time the agent is updated or restarted to ensure key security.

+2. **Log Recording**:
+   - For each log entry, basic information is recorded, including `agentId`, `roomId`, `userId`, `type`, `content`, and `timestamp`.
+This information is concatenated and signed using the agent's corresponding private key to ensure verifiability.
+The verification process follows this trust chain:
+     - Verify the attestation.
+     - Trust the public key contained in the attestation.
+     - Use the public key to verify the signature.
+     - Trust the complete log record.

+3. **Data Storage**:
+   - All log data must be stored in the TEE's encrypted file system in production environments.
+Storing data in plaintext is prohibited to prevent tampering.

+4. **Log Extraction for Verification**:
+   - Third parties can extract TEE logs for verification purposes.
+Two types of information can be extracted:
+     - **Agent Information**: This includes the agent's metadata, public key, and attestation, which can be used to verify the agent's public key.
+     - **Log Information**: Required logs can be extracted, with the agent's attestation and public key used to verify the signature, ensuring that each record remains untampered.

+5. **Integrity Protection**:
+   - When users extract TEE logs via the REST API, the results are hashed, and an attestation is generated.
+After extraction, users can verify the attestation by comparing the hash value contained within it to the extracted results, thereby ensuring the integrity of the data.

 ## Services

 - **[TeeLogService]**: This service is responsible for generating and storing TEE logs for agents.